What is Med Peds?

 Med-Peds continues to be a small (but rapidly growing) field, with more than 6,500 graduates around the country.
-Residency programs are accredited by the ACGME.
 According to the National Med-Peds Residents Association (NMPRA) 50% of graduates are practicing primary care with 77-93% of those treating pediatric and adult patients and 40% of those working in academic positions.
 About 25% go onto fellowships, and 50% of this group pursue combined fellowships.
 Another 15% pursue hospitalist careers.

-- Check out National Med-Peds Residents' Association and the AAP site.
+- Check out National Med-Peds Residents' Association.
 The NMPRA publishes a medical student guide that addresses many common questions.

-- Write your CV and Personal statement: Have your advisor and other people review them.
+- Write your CV and Personal statement: Have your advisors, and people outside of medicine review your personal statement.
 If you are torn between specialties, write a personal statement for each, ask other people which sounds the most genuine, and think about which was the most natural to write.
 Some applicants choose to apply to one or both categorical programs in addition to Med- Peds.
 However, you should discuss this with your faculty advisor